brain-bican/metadata-schemas/docs/schemas/Informed-Consent/Informed-Consent-README.md

 * [Certification](#certification), which describe the metadata for certifications.
 * [Donor Certification](#donor-certification), which describe the metadata required for donor certifications.
 * [Donor Data Use Limitation](#donor-data-use-limitation), which describe the metadata required data use limitations.
-* [Value Set](#value-set), which describe the controlled values for informed consent metadata in BICAN.
+* [Value Set](#value-set), which describe the controlled values for institutional certification metadata in BICAN.
 * [Appendix](#appendix)

 ## General Requirements